 Estate values are never revealed by the government legal department prior to a claim being admitted through their Bona Vacantia division.

 People often lose touch with their relatives or are unaware of the existence of relative that has died so it could be possible that there's an unclaimed inheritance that you are entitled to.

 In the UK in the event that a person dies intestate - without leaving a will - it is not always clear who should inherit the deceased's estate and assets.

-The list of Unclaimed Estates is known as the Bona Vacantia, translated from Latin to mean vacant goods.
-This is where all known Unclaimed Estates are published.
+The list of Unclaimed Estates is also known as the list of ”Bona Vacantia” estates, translated from Latin to mean vacant goods.
+This is where all English & Welsh Unclaimed Estates are published.

 Unclaimed Estate values are not published alongside the estate.

 The value of unclaimed inheritance available from an estate can range from a £500 up into the hundreds of thousands on a case by case basis.

 The vast majority of advertised cases are of low value so be careful about how much is spent on your claim!
 Some professional probate research firms (such as Finders International who own and operate this website), will work on a no success/no fee basis, quoted as a percentage of the final sum due to each heir.

 If you are an entitled heir to an estate you will receive the amount defined by English & Welsh Intestacy Law.